CRO Website Audit: How To Increase Conversions In 12 Steps

 What To Check

-• Scroll drop-offs: where attention fades on long pages.
+• Scroll drop-offs: where attention fades.

-• Form hesitation: long pauses, back-and-forth, repeated errors.
+• Form hesitation: pauses, corrections, repeated errors.

 Why It Matters